HeavenDuke/clevernails/README.md

 # clevernails
-An intelligent thumbnail generator that get the most important part of a image based on shannon entropy.
+An intelligent thumbnail generator that gets the most important part of a image based on shannon entropy.